opencontainers/runc/README.md

 ## Weekly Call

 The contributors and maintainers of the project have a weekly meeting Wednesdays at 10:00 AM PST.
-The link to the call will be posted on the mailing list each week along with set topics for discussion.
-Everyone is welcome to participate in the call, although there can only be speaking members on the Google Hangout.
+Everyone is welcome to participate in the [BlueJeans call][BlueJeans].
-Participants who don't get a speaking slot can watch the live broadcast on [this YouTube channel][youtube] and post feedback and questions on [the IRC channel](#irc).
-Everyone is welcome to propose additional topics, suggest other agenda alterations, or request a speaking slot via the [mailing list](#mailing-list).
+An initial agenda will be posted to the [mailing list](#mailing-list) earlier in the week, and everyone is welcome to propose additional topics or suggest other agenda alterations there.
 Minutes for the call will be posted to the [mailing list](#mailing-list) for those who are unable to join the call.

 ## Mailing List